 Because some of the wetter (or poorer) land within Guernsey has not been managed in an intensive way in past years, much of this land is now particularly valuable for wildlife conservation.
 Therefore, even the poorest quality land in the classification is important in Guernsey.
 The field boundaries that remain are historical features and a vestige of the land divisions that existed over 200 years ago.
 They are therefore valuable as historical features, for wildlife and as an integral part of the landscape of the island, imparting the special quality that is the countryside of Guernsey.

-The Guernsey Soil and Land Classification Document can be downloaded by clicking the link on the right of this page.
+The Guernsey Soil and Land Classification Document is available in the downloads section of this page.